Back pay is exactly what it sounds like — money that pays you back!

 Once you are approved, you’ll get those benefits as one lump sum in your very first benefits check.

-There’s a lot to explain about the differences between these two programs.
-But put simply, qualifying for SSDI depends on your work history—and how much you’ve paid into Social Security.
+There’s a lot to explain about the differences between SSDI and SSI.
+Put simply, qualifying for SSDI depends on your work history and how much you’ve paid into Social Security.
 SSI is much more restrictive, and it’s meant for people with no other source of income.

 While both programs offer some back pay, you are entitled to much more through SSDI.
-Here’s how back pay is calculated on SSI and SSDI.
+Here’s how the SSA calculates back pay on SSI and SSDI.

 On SSI, back pay is fairly simple.
 You’re eligible for benefits and health insurance (Medicaid) from the date you apply.

-In practice, this means you’ll get SSI back pay for the time that elapsed between filing your application, and it (hopefully) being approved.
+In practice, this means you’ll get SSI back pay for the time between the date you filed your application and the date your application was approved.

-Remember, there’s no way to get compensated for the time you were disabled, but hadn’t yet applied for SSI.
-That’s why after the onset of your disability, it’s important to figure out which program you qualify for and apply as quickly as you can.
+Remember, there’s no way to get compensated for the time you were disabled but hadn’t yet applied for SSI benefits.
+That’s why it’s important to figure out which program you qualify for and apply as quickly as you can after the onset of your disability.

 Here’s how SSI back pay might work in a practical situation.

-Imagine that you sustained a disability-causing injury on January 1st, 2020.
-You applied for SSI four months later, on May 1st, 2020.
-In another three months, your application was approved, and you got your first check on August 1st, 2020.
+Imagine that you sustained a disability-causing injury on January 1, 2024.
+You applied for SSI four months later, on May 1, 2024.
+In another three months, the SSA approved your application, and you got your first check on August 1, 2024.

-That check would include 3 months of back pay, covering the time between your May 1st application, and your first benefits check on August 1st.
+That check would include three months of back pay, covering the time between your May 1 application date and the date of your first benefits check (August 1).

 You’re eligible for back pay to cover: